PrefectHQ/prefect/docs/guides/moving-data.md

 === "Azure"

     Note that the `AzureBlobStorageCredentials` block is not the same as the Azure block that ships with Prefect.
-    The `AzureBlobStorageCredentials` block we use in this example is part of the `prefect-azure` library and provides additional functionality.
+    The `AzureBlobStorageCredentials` block used in this example is part of the `prefect-azure` library and provides additional functionality.

-    Azure blob storage doesn't require a separate block, the connection string used in the `AzureBlobStorageCredentials` block can encode the information needed.
+    Azure blob storage doesn't require a separate block.
+The connection string used in the `AzureBlobStorageCredentials` block can encode the information needed.

 === "GCP"

     Note that the `GcsBucket` block is not the same as the `GCS` block that ships with Prefect.
     The `GcsBucket` block is part of the `prefect-gcp` library and provides additional functionality.
-    We'll use it here.

-    We'll reference the credentials block created above.
+    Next, reference the credentials block created above.

     ```python
     from prefect_gcp.cloud_storage import GcsBucket